English football league system: Structure

-The system consists of a pyramid of leagues, bound together by the principle of promotion and relegation.
+The English football league system consists of a pyramid of leagues, bound together by the principle of promotion and relegation.
 A certain number of the most successful clubs in each league can rise to a higher league, whilst those that finish the season at the bottom of their league can be sent down a level.
 In addition to sporting performance, promotion is usually contingent on meeting criteria set by the higher league, especially concerning appropriate facilities and finances.

-In theory, it is possible for a lowly local amateur club to achieve annual promotions and within a few years rise to the pinnacle of the English game and become champions of the Premier League.
-While this may be unlikely in practice (at the very least, in the short run), there certainly is significant movement within the pyramid.

 The top five levels contain one division each and are nationwide in scope.
 Below this, the levels have progressively more parallel leagues, with each covering progressively smaller geographic areas.
 Many leagues have more than one division.
 At the lower levels the existence of leagues becomes intermittent, although in some of the more densely populated areas there are leagues more than twenty layers below the Premier League.
 There are also leagues in various parts of the country which are not officially part of the system as they do not have formal agreements with other leagues, but are recognised at various levels by county football associations.
 Clubs from these leagues may, if they feel they meet the appropriate standard of play and have suitable facilities, apply to join a league which does form part of the system.

-The six levels immediately below the Premier League and three-level English Football League are known as the National League System and come under the jurisdiction of The Football Association.
-In May 2014 The FA announced provisional plans for a new division between the English Football League and the National League which would include "B" teams of higher-level clubs.
-They later reneged on the plan to include Premier League "B" teams in the new division and shortly thereafter scrapped the idea altogether.